PGCE Primary with Qualified Teacher Status

 You will study modules such as:

-- Subject Enhancement – where you will choose subjects such as Maths, English, Science, Inclusion or Primary Modern Foreign Languages
+- Professional and Curriculum Enhancement - for this module, you will choose a subject such as Maths, English, Science, Wider Curriculum, PE, Inclusion or Primary Modern Foreign Languages

 Your school placements

-With the support of your mentor and link tutor, you will undertake two assessed school experiences as well as shorter placements over 24 weeks in total.
+With the support of your mentor and link tutor, you will undertake two assessed school experiences as well as shorter placements, adding up to 24 weeks in total.

-For 'School Experience 1' you will observe experienced practitioners in the classroom, teach alongside your mentor and begin to take responsibility for the class as a whole.
+For 'Professional Practice: Becoming a Teacher' you will observe experienced practitioners in the classroom, teach alongside your mentor and begin to take responsibility for the class as a whole.
 You will put into practice the skills of planning, delivery and assessment that you cover in your University-based training.
 You will also gain the wider professional skills demanded of a teacher such as dealing with parents, contributing to after-school activities and planning school trips.

-For 'School Experience 2' you will be placed at a different school or setting, with the opportunity to work with children from another age group.
+For 'Professional Practice: Aiming for Excellence' you will be placed at a different school or setting, with the opportunity to work with children from another age group.
 At first, you will be given time to observe other teachers and get to know your class.
 You can then expect to progress more quickly to taking fuller responsibility for the class.

 Demand for places on the course is very high, so you must also: